Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: Discussion

 Near half filling, where the central bands are narrowest, all states in the BZ contribute to the order parameter.
 Away from half filling, the weight of the order parameter is concentrated near the Fermi surface.

 In most cases, we find that the order parameter has different weights in different pockets of the Fermi surface.
 The system resembles a multigap superconductor, with extended $s$-wave symmetry.
-The lack of sign changes in the order parameter, common in superconductivity derived from repulsive interactions, is due to the fact that Umklapp processes induce attractive terms in the superconducting kernel, Eq. \pref{BCS_vertex2} (see also App. \ref{APP_pairing_potential}).
+The lack of sign changes in the order parameter, common in superconductivity derived from repulsive interactions, is due to the fact that Umklapp processes induce attractive terms in the superconducting kernel, \pref{Gamma_eq} (see also the App. \ref{APP_pairing_potential}).
 We have studied Cooper pairs made from electrons in different valleys.
-The resulting order parameter is compatible with singlet and with triplet pairing.
+The resulting order parameter is compatible with spin singlet and with spin triplet pairing.

 \end{itemize}